 —Motorola X— bluetooth—Spotify 320kbps

 Volume is set to the loudest.
-(There are some problems occurring ONLY with Moto X that causes the bluetooth to disconnect every 5 songs, but other phones work fine.)
+(There are some problems occurring ONLY with Moto X that causes the Bluetooth to disconnect every 5 songs, but other phones work fine.)

 The iRoar Go instantly roars!
 Each song’s vocal is brought out and the bass is felt through the floor.
-Its side subwoofers really works and every song is just satisfying to listen to.
+Its side subwoofers really work and every song is just satisfying to listen to.
 Ed Sheeran’s guitar can be heard clearly and the silence in each section is prevalent.
 Everything is equally handled well for the JJ Lin’s songs and Numb.
 Basically, you will be surprised at the sound quality and loudness it can reproduce using Bluetooth alone from streamed source files.
-The songs themselves come to life and you can feel each rhythm, hits and bass going through you.
+The songs themselves come to life and you can feel each rhythm, hits, and bass going through you.

 —Motorola X— optical input—Spotify 320kbps

-Honestly, it sounds just a slightly tad better, but you would be hard-pressed to hear the difference when you play it outside.
+Honestly, it sounds just a slight tad better, but you would be hard-pressed to hear the difference when you play it outside.
 It’s only a very small difference that I would say using Bluetooth connection on smartphone trumps the optical input because of the convenience and very similar audio quality.

 —Macbook Pro— bluetooth—Spotify 320 kbps

-The Macbook Pro is able to project 1.5x louder than Moto X in bluetooth loudness.
+The MacBook Pro is able to project 1.5x louder than Moto X in Bluetooth loudness.
 The quality of the songs are similar and I can’t tell the difference between both.
-Perhaps it’s due to the Bluetooth limitation and that Creative iRoar Go does not support aptx Bluetooth standard.
-So the bluetooth is the limiting factor in this case.
-Unless your bluetooth is version 1 and below and the surrounding is not packed with wifi or other bluetooth signals, it should sound the same.
-The only difference is that the loudness is more on Macbook Pro.
+Perhaps it’s due to the Bluetooth limitation and that Creative iRoar Go does not support Aptx Bluetooth standard.
+So the Bluetooth is the limiting factor in this case.
+Unless your Bluetooth is version 1 and below and the surrounding is not packed with wifi or other Bluetooth signals, it should sound the same.
+The only difference is that the loudness is more on MacBook Pro.

 —AudioQuest DragonFly Red— optical input—Spotify 320 kbps